ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    Weather Model
    WM
       A prognostic model that can be used for short- and medium-range research and operational forecasts.
-It can be an atmosphere-only model or an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
-The SRW App uses the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model/wiki>`_.
+It can be run as an atmosphere-only model or as an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
+The Land DA System uses the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model/wiki>`_.